-The child to be adopted, the birth parent(s) or guardian(s), and the petitioner(s) must appear in person before the court at the final hearing.
-[P.L.
-2004-64, §24.][amended by P.L.
-2018-92.]
+The child to be adopted, the birth parents or guardian(s), and the petitioner(s) must appear in person before the court at the final hearing.

 §825.
-Best Interest of the Child.
+Best Interests of the Child.

-- (1) No adoption shall be granted unless the court, based on clear and convincing evidence, is satisfied that granting the adoption is in the best interest of the child. - (2) In determining the best interests of the child, the court may, in addition to other considerations, consider: - (a) the child's safety, health and welfare, and the resources available to meet those needs; - (b) the child's level of development and physical and emotional needs; - (c) the relationship the child has with his or her current family and the importance of continuity in the child's well-being; - (d) the child's cultural, racial, linguistic and religious heritage and the fostering of a strong personal identity; - (e) the child's views toward being adopted; and - (f) the resources available to meet the child's l needs.
-[P.L.
-2004-64, §25.][amended by P.L.
-2018-92.]
+(1) No adoption shall be granted unless the court, based on clear and convincing evidence, is satisfied that granting the adoption is in the best interests of the child.

+- (2) In determining the best interests of the child, the court may, in addition to other considerations, consider: - (a) the child's safety, health, and welfare, and the resources available to meet those needs; - (b) the child's level of development and physical and emotional needs; - (c) the relationship the child has with his or her current family and the importance of continuity in the child's well-being; - (d) the child's cultural, racial, linguistic and religious heritage and the fostering of a strong personal identity; - (e) the child's views toward being adopted; and - (f) the resources available to meet the child's needs.